Playboy Poppy wins Male Hip Hop Artist of the Year - NewsBreak

 Playboy Poppy wins Male Hip Hop Artist of the Year

-A rising hip hop artist from Greenville has picked up the top prize for his class at a recent music awards ceremony.
+Playboy Poppy, a rising hip hop artist managed by an Elizabeth City-based music executive, picked up the top award for his class at a recent music awards ceremony.

 Playboy Poppy, whose real name is Jertaves Jenkins, gave the headline performance by singing two of his songs, Heart Surgeon and Dark Side, the latter being off his latest album “Most Valuable Playa,” said Guap, who also attended the awards event.